margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a country of trailblazers.
 America is a country of freedom fighters.
 America is a country of stories.
+America is a country of the new birth that was always here.

 America is a land of many.